Carpets are a beautiful and functional addition to your home, but maintenance can be tricky. How are you cleaning yours to best preserve them?

 - Quick: Dry cleaning is much quicker than steam cleaning.
 Even when a bit of moisture is required, your carpet will dry faster because it won’t be soaked.
 In dry cleaning, your carpet will be ready to walk on within an hour or so after cleaning.

 - Range of choices: You have a choice in how to dry clean your carpets.
-If you can’t afford or access specialized machinery, your standard vacuum will do.
-There’s no need to call in the professionals or hire equipment, which saves you even more money.
+Your standard vacuum will do if you can’t afford or access specialized machinery.
+There’s no need to call in the professionals or hire equipment, saving you even more money.

 - Highly effective: Dry carpet cleaning is also more effective at stain removal because it uses specifically designed chemicals.

-- Chemical exposure: The biggest drawback to dry cleaning, however, is that you will be more exposed to chemicals.
-Plus, if you have shag carpets, dry shampoo residue might get stuck in your carpet fibers, and chemicals will remain in your carpet.
+- Chemical exposure: The biggest drawback to dry cleaning is that you will be more exposed to chemicals.
+Plus, if you are cleaning shag carpets, dry shampoo residue might get stuck in your carpet fibers, and chemicals will remain in your carpet.

 - Faster than steam cleaning.